dip-proto/fastly.js/docs/examples/load-balancing.md

 bun run index.ts load-balancing.vcl
 ```

-This will start a local HTTP proxy server that applies the load balancing rules to all requests.
+This will start a local HTTP proxy server.
+One caveat: the bundled proxy in `index.ts` currently performs its own origin selection with a built-in set of backends and directors, so while the VCL routing logic above executes (and its headers show up), the origin actually contacted is chosen by `index.ts`, not by `set req.backend`.
+The VCL-level backend and director declarations are fully exercised by the test framework and the browser simulator.

 ## Conclusion